 Drinking water monitoring laboratories of Georgian Water and Power are located at Samgori, Saguramo and Bulachauri head works.
 All laboratories have been accredited in compliance with ISO-17025:2018 standard and they are operating uninterruptedly.

 Central Chemical and Microbiological Laboratory coordinates and monitors all laboratories of the company.
 It has obtained ISO-17025:2018 standard certificate.
-Central laboratory has been reaccredited in 2018.

 Monitoring Drinking Water Quality